 Whether you’re shopping for someone who has only recently started snapping photos or a more seasoned photographer, there are certain gadgets and items that will always come in handy regardless of their proficiency level.
 A sturdy camera bag or a portable drive for extra storage are just two of them.

-If your loved one likes experimenting with new gear and photography styles then opt for a new smartphone lens or camera such as the latest GoPro—perfect for thrill-seekers—or Leica Q2—a great companion for outdoorsy types who enjoy snapping natural landscapes.
+If your loved one likes experimenting with new gear and photography styles then opt for a new camera such as the Insta360 Go—perfect for social media-obsessed individuals who like to take their video game up a notch.

-You could also give the gift of knowledge in the form of a must-read book on photography as art or an online class by one of the most popular adventure photographers and filmmakers today—both gifts will help your loved one develop new skills and ideas.
+You could also give the gift of knowledge in the form of a must-read book on photography or a fun photo session—both gifts will help your loved one develop new skills and ideas.
 And for the fashion conscious—we picked a couple of super cool (and unique) camera straps.

 So without further ado, take a look at our curated selection of gifts for the photographer in your life.